Arrangements of Spheres and Projective Spaces: Topology of the Complement

 \subsection{Cohomology of the Complement}

 We now establish a relationship between the cohomology of the tangent bundle complement and the intersection poset.
-Let $\A$ be a centrally symmetric arrangement of spheres in $S^l$, let $\A^+$ be the affine hyperplane arrangement in the positive hemisphere.
+Let $\A$ be a mirrored sphere arrangement in $S^l$, let $\A^+$ be the pseudo-hyperplane arrangement in the positive hemisphere.
 Let $L$ and $L^+$ denote the corresponding intersection posets.
 Observe that the map from $L$ to $L^+$ that sends $Y\in L$ to $Y|S^+_0 =: Y^+$ is one-to-one up to rank $l-1$.
 If $L_{l-1}$ and $L^+_{l-1}$ denote the sub-posets consisting of elements of rank less than or equal to $l-1$ then the previous map is a poset isomorphism.
 For notational simplicity we use $M^-$ for $M(\A^-)$.